 Playing Pokemon Go in the country or even in the suburbs is a completely different story.
 You’re lucky if you have even one good Pokestop within walking distance and you’re going to have to hang around it for a while to top off your items and eggs.
 Niantic really needs to consider upping the number of Pokestops or making ones in sparser areas give out slightly better drops to compensate for how few there are.

-35 people just voted on It Drains Your Battery Super Fast
+It Drains Your Battery Super Fast

 Pokemon Go is a glutton for your phone’s juice.
 Even with battery saving mode on, do not expect to be able to play Pokemon Go for more than an hour - and that's if you have a strong battery.
 Niantic really has to step up and work to make the app less battery intensive.

-51 people just voted on Spawn Rates Are Crazy Inconsistent
+Spawn Rates Are Crazy Inconsistent

 Spawn rates in Pokemon Go are pretty inconsistent.
 If you’re near one or more Pokestops, you’re going to have more 'mons than you know what to do with.
 If you’re anywhere else, get ready to catch nothing but the occasional Zubat or Rattata.
 Yes, this is to encourage people to go out and hunt for new Pokemon, but what it mostly ends up doing is encouraging people to sit on their asses as close to a bunch of Pokestops as possible.

-32 people just voted on Egg Hatching Is a Nightmare
+Egg Hatching Is a Nightmare

 Hatching eggs in Pokemon Go is absolutely nightmarish.
 Though walking 2 to 10 kilometers (about 1 to 6 miles) may not seem like a terrible prospect at first, it's actually a bit more complicated than that.
 First, you have to keep the app on the whole time, which means you are going to burn through your phone’s battery, and depending on how hot your phone gets, probably also your hand.